 Member, Idaho Association of Defense Counsel (IADC)

-Member, Health Law section, Idaho State Bar (ISB)
+Member, Young Lawyers section, Idaho State Bar (ISB)

 Taylor played on approximately 60 different intramural teams during undergraduate and graduate schools (while almost always still attending class), including: soccer, basketball, volleyball, broomball, ultimate Frisbee, and quidditch.

 When he was 6 years old, Taylor’s patience paid off and after two days of waiting outside the Today Show, he was finally interviewed by Al Roker.

 He is the only person in his family with red hair.

 When Taylor was 15 he focused too much time on playing video games and was ranked in the top 55 in the world in FIFA Soccer…he has since retired.

 Boston University Questrom School of Business, B.S.B.A.

 University of Idaho College of Law, J.D.

 Member, University of Idaho College of Law National Moot Court Team and his team received the “Best Brief” award